simonmeggle/simonmeggle.github.io/_posts/en/2014-10-19-compressing-jekyll-generated-html.md

 {% endraw %}
 ```

 It will thus be possible for us, using a loop, apply some filters only for blocks of code, and others in the rest of the page only.
-Thus, we can apply filters to the entire code of a page without having any influence on the code blocks[[to do this, we first get all the content around `<pre>` and then we split these into two parts, in order to separate content around the `</ pre>` closing tag]] by putting in `compress.html`:
+Thus, we can apply filters to the entire code of a page without having any influence on the code blocks[[to do this, we first get all the content around `<pre>` and then we split these into two parts, in order to separate content around the `</pre>` closing tag]] by putting in `compress.html`:

 ```r
 {% raw %}